Lancaster conveyancing FAQs

 Conveyancing fees will include the solicitor's legal and disbursements.

 Disbursements are the third-party costs incurred on behalf of a buyer or seller, such as Stamp Duty and Office Copies.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Calculate the conveyancing fees for your Lancaster sale or purchase